"Our work product needs visibility in order to generate additional work."

 Thanks to a very successful launch, I've received many emails, texts and messages from people who have viewed the website.
 The feedback has been overwhelmingly positive.

 Thank you for the interview, DAR!
-Break a leg "on the farm" and "over the rainbow!"
-These creative teams and companies are lucky to have you.
+Creative teams are lucky to have you.

 To see Maestro DAR's new site, click here.